 The Company believes that it has sufficient funds to meet its obligations and planned expenditures for the ensuing twelve months as they fall due.
-In assessing whether the going concern assumption contained in the Company's financial statements for the year ended December 31, 2016 is appropriate, the Company takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
-The Company's ability to continue future operations beyond December 31, 2017 is dependent on the Company's ability to sell non-core assets, reduce its working capital requirements and/or secure additional financing in compliance with the terms of the RCF Loan Agreement.
+In assessing whether the going concern assumption contained in the Company's financial statements for the year ended December 31, 2017 is appropriate, the Company takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
+The Company's ability to continue future operations beyond December 31, 2018 is dependent on the Company's ability to sell non-core assets, reduce its working capital requirements, secure additional financing in compliance with the terms of the RCF Loan Agreement and/or renegotiate the terms of the RCF Unsecured Loan.